bfssi-forest-dussault/AmpliconPipeline/README.md

                                NOT already exist.  [required] -m, --metadata PATH          Path to QIIME2 tab-separated metadata file.
-                               This must be a *.tsv file.  [required] -eq, --evaluate_quality      Setting this flag will only run the pipeline up until generating the demux_summary.qzv file.
-                               This is important to do before running the pipeline to establish acceptable
-                               trimming/truncation parameters to pass to
-                               dada2.
-  -c, --classifier PATH        Path to a QIIME2 Classifier Artifact.
-By
-                               default this will point to a previously trained V3-V4 classifier using SILVA taxonomy.
+                               This must be a *.tsv file.  [required] -c, --classifier PATH        Path to a QIIME2 Classifier Artifact.
+By default this will point to a previously trained V3-V4 classifier using SILVA taxonomy.